 Wyoming Swimming and Diving Opens MWC Championships this Wednesday

-Scheduled events on Wednesday's opening day include women's one-meter diving, men's three-meter diving, the 200 medley relay and the 800 freestyle relay.
+Scheduled events on Wednesday's opening day include men's one-meter diving, women's three-meter diving, the 200 medley relay and 800 freestyle relay.

 Live stats will be available online by visiting http://themwc.cstv.com/livestats/c-swim/results/index.htm.